351 Unique Baby Girl Names That Are Super Rare

 Finding a unique girl name for your daughter may seem like a daunting task.
 Even though there are a seemingly endless number of baby names, it can still be difficult to find one that has rarely been used.

 Luckily, we have more than 300 for you to make your own.
-From Adora to Ever to Lennon, here are some of the most unique baby girl names of the year.
+From Zadie to Ever to Lennon, here are some of the most unique baby girl names of the year.

 If you like the name Anne but want something more unique, consider this Swedish version that means “grace.”